 Electronic transport pass

 Since 2017 it has been possible to buy an electronic transport pass online.
 All you need is a contactless bank card (it will be your ticket carrier) and a card with authorised online international payments to pay for the ticket.
 After your arrival in Brno, you only have to go to one of the DPMB shops once to verify your Brno ID account and then you can conveniently buy your monthly/quarterly tickets online.
-Prices are the same as for the paper transport pass above.

 Ticket inspections and fines